-I. Point of Error No. 1: The Commission's decision to impose an ongoing obligation on SCT to "pay any additional costs associated with the Garland Line, the Garland Substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers," without any limitation on the period of applicability or cost causation is ambiguous, arbitrary and capricious, contrary to law, and an abuse of discretion.
-(Order at 7-8 Findings of Fact 119B, Ordering Paragraph No. 34)
+I. Point of Error No. 1: The Commission's decision to impose an obligation on SCT to "pay any additional costs associated with the Garland Line, the Garland Substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers," and costs "that cannot be recovered from end-use customers under the current billing system" is ambiguous, arbitrary and capricious, contrary to law, and an abuse of discretion.
+(Order at 7-8, Findings of Fact 119B, Ordering Paragraph No. 34)

 SCT recognizes that the Commission is concerned about protecting ERCOT ratepayers from costs associated with interconnecting the SCT DC Tie.
 It appears to SCT that the Commission's approach to cost allocation issues as discussed in the Order on Rehearing is being largely driven by two propositions.
 One, the Commission believes that SCT is attempting to use the FERC Final Order to avoid paying its share of ERCOT system costs.3 Two, the Commission posits that because the SCT DC Tie is considerably larger than the other DC ties, a different cost allocation scheme for it is justified.4 The first proposition is false and the second is not supported by substantial evidence in the record.
-The Commission's decision to impose an ongoing obligation on SCT to pay any additional costs associated with the Garland Line, the Garland Substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers is ambiguous, arbitrary and capricious, contrary to law, and an abuse of discretion.
+SCT is neither the applicant in the instant proceeding nor subject to the Commission's rate-making jurisdiction.
+The Commission's decision to impose an obligation on SCT to pay what it now characterizes as "extraordinary costs" associated with the Garland Line, the Garland Substation, or the Southern Cross DC tie that would otherwise be borne by ERCOT ratepayers is ambiguous, arbitrary and capricious, contrary to law, and an abuse of discretion.
+Similarly, the Commission's imposition of costs on SCT "that cannot be recovered from end-use customers under the current billing system" is ambiguous, arbitrary and capricious, contrary to law, and an abuse of discretion.